BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/03 - Planning, Installation and Configuration.md

  - Enabling CNI (Container Network Interface)
  - Data Ingress

-With this background, you can find the <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-minikube?view=sqlallproducts-allversions" target="_blank">latest specific steps to deploy a SQL Server Big Data Cluster using minikube here</a>.
+With this background, you can find the <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-minikube?view=sqlallproducts-allversions" target="_blank">latest specific steps to deploy a SQL Server big data cluster using minikube here</a>.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b><a name="aks">Activity: Check Class Environment on AKS</a></b></p>

-In this lab you will check your deployment you performed in Module 01 of a SQL Server 2019 Big Data Cluster on the Azure Kubernetes Service.
+In this lab you will check your deployment you performed in Module 01 of a SQL Server 2019 big data cluster on the Azure Kubernetes Service.

 Using the following steps, you will evaluate your Resource Group in Azure that holds your BDC on AKS that you deployed earlier.
 When you complete your course you can delete this Resource Group which will stop the Azure charges for this course.